Eradication of Christianity in Northern Cameroon

-Since the region became a safe haven for the Islamic extremist group Boko Haram, the number of violent incidents has increased, including targeted attacks on churches.
+Since the region became a safe haven for the Islamic extremist group an extremist group that is located primarily in Northern Nigeria, the number of violent incidents has increased, including targeted attacks on churches.
 There is also speculation that the insurgents have brought at least some of the more than 200 girls abducted mid-April from a secondary school in Chibok, Nigeria into Cameroon.
 A local pastor said, “Christians here live in terror.
 At night, we don’t know what might happen.
 I’m worried about my family and the churches in the area.
 In some villages, Christianity has completely disappeared.”

 In addition to the violence, Christians have been facing increasing social pressure and marginalization.

 An Open Doors worker explains, “Muslims have great economic power.
 They control the very strong fishing trade and dominate cattle rearing and agriculture.
 They use this power to support one another and to prevent people from leaving Islam.
 In contrast, the Christians are generally quite poor.
 Over the past few years, we have seen Muslims use their economic strength to intimidate Christians and lure some of them into Islam.
 Local church leaders told us that Gorea believers could either choose to embrace Islam and keep the use of their farmland, or remain faithful to Christ and lose everything.
 The decision was too hard for many who are weak in the faith.”